Safety of Flexible Hose Pipes

 - Before use analyze the operating conditions (temperature, pressure, chemical concentration, etc.) of the chemical process system and use if are compatible with the hose specifications.

 - Avoid from mix and match approach for the couplings and other accessories of the hose pipe system.
-Sometimes, the hose pipes assembly may contain a hose from here, a coupling from there, a clamp from somewhere else, all put together creating an unsafe situation.
+Sometimes, the hose pipes assembly may contain a hose from here, a coupling from there, and a clamp from somewhere else, all put together creating an unsafe situation.

 - Always use a type of coupling made from material suitable for the application.
-Damaged coupling or coupling parts, cracked or badly corroded couplings should not be used.
+Damaged coupling or coupling parts, and cracked or badly corroded couplings should not be used.
 Other signs of significant deterioration, loose, missing, or damaged bands, clamps, shields, or guards are dangerous during use.

 - Before use, inspect the physical condition of the hose for any indications that make its use unsafe.
 It should be healthy and free from any damage, cuts, abrasion, tearing of the outer layer, damaged inner reinforcing, coupling defects, etc. Further, establish a flexible hose inspection program on at least a monthly basis to ensure that defective hoses have been removed from the site.

 - Properly lay down the hose pipe.
 It should be free from any unnecessary bends and external load or twist.
-Further, the pipe should not touch any sharp edges, hot surfaces, and under any heavyweights that may damage the pipe.
+Further, the pipe should not touch any sharp edges, hot surfaces, and heavyweights that may damage the pipe.

-- Employees using a hose for chemical service should always wear appropriate PPEs to protect themselves against accidental spills and splashing, as recommended by the safety data sheet of the specific chemical.
+- Employees using a hose for chemical service should always wear appropriate PPE to protect themselves against accidental spills and splashing, as recommended by the safety data sheet of the specific chemical.
 Some examples of PPE are safety clothing, hard hats, eye protection, protective wear, boots, gloves, or other safety protection as dictated by operating conditions.

 - In case, if more than one hose pipe is required then ensure proper coupling for inter-connection of hose pipes and tightness with whip checks, r-clips, or any other standard control measures.

-- If the hose pipes are crossing the road, then close the road or cover the pipe with proper metallic cover that can bear the vehicle’s weight.
+- If the hose pipes are crossing the road, then close the road or cover the pipe with a proper metallic cover that can bear the vehicle’s weight.